vais-ral/CIL-Docs/docs/reconstruction.rst

 Let us go through an example that will reconstruct the `dataset <https://github.com/DiamondLightSource/Savu/blob/master/test_data/data/24737_fd.nxs>`_ that is available at the savu GitHub repository.

-Following we go through an example:
+In the following we go through an example.
+First we must run the imports:

 ::